ChrisRygaard/Undercamber/README.md

 # Undercamber

 This is the Undercamber&trade; test framework for Java.
 It is a unique approach to testing, with these features:
-   - An automatically generated GUI for quickly selecting subsets of test to be run,
+   - An automatically generated hierarchical GUI for quickly selecting subsets of tests to be run, and fully automated testing without a GUI.
    - Simple programming via a traditional API to support unique or unusual testing strategies,
    - Powerful and simple support for running a test's prerequisites, including skipping setups that have already been performed prior to execution (such as from a previous run), and
    - Support for testing in multiple different JVMs in a single run.